 On Feb 2, 2017, at 22:18

-i just saw this movie at home.
-It spends a good 40 minutes in character development- a bit “embellished” yet sharpened by the reelfaces link below. – It ALSO serves as a great timesaver! (if like me, one is tired of war movies.)
+This movie spends a good 40 minutes in character development- although a tiny bit “embellished” as detailed by the reelfaces link below.
+(Reelfaces is a great timesaver!

-In this case even my Japanese wife liked this one despite the ultra modern ultra realism of war with Japanese on Okinawa, arguably the worst fighting of the worst war… still a bright high point in one of our history’s DARKEST times. (
+In this case even my Japanese wife liked this one despite the ultra modern ultra realism of war with Japanese on Okinawa, arguably the worst fighting of the worst war… still this true story uncovers a bright high point in one of our history’s DARKEST times. (

 This is the first Japanese – US war movie she and I have ever seen together (and likely the last)

 - Conscientious objector

 - Sabbath keeper ( Saturday)